 Looking ahead, the market may see changes following reinsurance renewals, which could lead to rate adjustments.
 Continued threats, including large-scale cyberattacks and email compromise incidents, are anticipated in 2025.
-As markets narrow their distribution to training and endpoint protection.
+As markets narrow their distribution to specialists with niche expertise, new entrants will likely focus on smaller public entities or limited distribution channels.